ChompChompDead/Teddyware-Client/README.md

  - The main class should already be GradleStart, but if it isn't just type gradlestart in the box and it will show it. <br>
  - Now in VM options, you want to put this in: `-Dforge.logging.console.level=debug -Dforge.logging.markers=SCAN,REGISTRIES,REGISTRYDUMP -Dfml.coreMods.load=com.teddyhack.mixin.MixinLoader` <br>
  - Finally, set the working directory to `TeddyhackDirectory\run` (replace the teddyhackdirectory with wherever the main file is) <br>
- - You are done with everything, now just press run (MAKE SURE YOU ARE RUNNING MINECRAFT CLIENT, NOT MINECRAFT SERVER) <br>
+ - You are done with everything, now just press run (MAKE SURE TO SET RUNCLIENT BEFORE RUNNING) <br>
  - also i do not know how to change anything in eclipse so diy ez <br>

  If it says module not specified, then put the java run version as java 8 and the box next to it as Teddyhack.main.